 - Weight 2 lbs.
 11 oz.

 In the end, wearing these boots makes me wonder if I ever need actual work boots anymore.
 Hiking boots seem to focus more on comfort.
-That’s an important factor—particularly since they provide the same basic protection of a work boot.
+That’s an important factor—particularly since they provide the same basic protections as a work boot.
 Because I don’t require a safety toe, that gives me options others might not have.

 Longevity will be the key—but if I can get a year out of these, I’ll be ecstatic.
 Workwear becomes part of our budget around here, so paying for a good pair of boots every year doesn’t give me pause.
 Staying comfortable in my boots all day while working, however, brings me great joy.